 Kate Corwin, President and Founder

 Kate is responsible for leading the fundraising and marketing efforts for Green Works, planning new programs and expansion opportunities and handling administration.
-She also serves as an assistant instructor for the Accelerate program.
+She also serves as an assistant instructor for the Excelerate program.
 Kate is an active community volunteer who believes in the power of persistence, passion, good data and humor to improve both physical and social environments.
 Kate has undergraduate degrees in IT and Finance and an MA in Economics.
 She serves on the board of Green Works.

-When she isn’t teaching our Accelerate program, Charlotte works as a community organizer in Midtown and contracts as an academic writing coach for second-language Masters’ and PhD students around the country.
+When she isn’t teaching our Excelerate program, Charlotte works as a community organizer in Midtown and contracts as an academic writing coach for second-language Masters’ and PhD students around the country.
 She has an undergraduate degree in Applied Linguistics, a Masters’ in Intercultural Communication, and a deep commitment to critical pedagogy as a way of life.
 Charlotte has seven years of teaching and training experience in business, small group, private tutoring, and college classroom settings.
 She is passionate about sustainability and loves hosting intentional discussions around colorful dinners with her community.

-Jorge Thieroldt, Assistant Instructor ECOS
+Quoleshna Elbert, Assistant Instructor ECOS

-Victoria Marcklinger, Assistant Instructor ECOS
+Victoria Marcklinger, Assistant Instructor ECOS and Photographer

 Victoria gets excited about the intersection of environmental activism and education.
 She’s Dominican-Ecuadorian but lived several years of high-school and college in Kansas City and now calls Midtown KC home.
 Victoria spent a semester working on an organic farm on Costa Rica’s Pacific Coast and traveling around Latin America and the Caribbean.
 Upon completing her undergraduate degree she spent time in South Florida working in refugee resettlement and taught community gardening at the Milagro Teen Center in Delray Beach, Florida.
 Her non-profit experience has inspired and fueled her deep passion for education through community visual art.
 Her spouse is a vegetable farmer and tree shepherd in Midtown KC.